marcelohcortez/python_binary_search/README.md

-# Binary Search
+# Binary Search with Recursion
-*Basic example of a binary search.*
+*Basic example of a binary search using recursion.*

 ## HOW TO USE
 Just run the *binary_search.py* file